psrenergy/IARA.jl/docs/src/bidding_formats.md

 ### Profile bids:

-Profile bids have quantities varying per subperiod but prices not: the decision on whether or not to activate the profile bid is made only once in the period (and therefore it is sufficient to represent the associated cost with a single price parameter).
+Profile bids have quantities varying per subperiod.
+However, the prices for each offer do not vary, as the decision on whether or not to activate the profile bid is made only once in the period (and therefore it is sufficient to represent the associated cost with a single price parameter).
 Profile bids can be parameterized using the following syntax: `link_time_series_to_file(db,"BiddingGroup"; quantity_offer_profile = "q", price_offer_profile = "p")`, where `"q"` and `"p"` are the names of the CSV files containing the time series data for the quantity and price profile offers, respectively.

 #### Price offer